 Enter Snapcraft, an easy way to package and distributions apps on Linux with all their dependencies and configurations pre-set.

 Thanks to Snappy, it’s easy to install and run Notepad++ on Ubuntu (and other Linux distributions) without needing to manually install Wine first.
 The Snap package ships with a pre-configured Wine environment ready to go.

 And because Snap apps are isolated from the rest of the system this won’t affect any existing Wine installs.

-If you prefer to do things by hand you can run the following command on any Snap-supported Linux distribution to install Notepad++ via the terminal:
+Finally, if you prefer to do install using the terminal you can run the following command on any Snap-supported Linux distribution to install Notepad++:

 sudo snap install notepad-plus-plus

-However you install it, once the the Notepad++ Snap app is fully installed you can go ahead and launch it from the Applications Overview (or similar).
-It may take a few seconds to load, but once it’s up, it’s ready to go — no further tweaks necessary (unless you want to).
+Once install is complete go ahead and open Notepad++ from the Applications Overview or another app launcher/menu.
+The notepad app may take a few seconds to load, but once it’s up, it’s ready to go!